JanHerca/urantiapedia/output/wikijs/en/article/Marlene_et_Georges_Michelson_Dupont/Reflexions_de_Georges_et_Marlene_02.md

 The very notion of progress implies the idea of time and space.
 This is why, for us creatures, we need a beginning in time, a birth in a place in space.
 This is the beginning of our life.

 The Urantia Book defines life as follows: “Life is in reality a process which takes place between the organism (individuality) and its environment.
-Personality communicates values of identity and meanings of continuity to this association of an organism and an environment.” ([UB 112:1.13](/en/The_Urantia_Book/112#p1_13))
+Personality communicates values of identity and meanings of continuity to this association of an organism and an environment.” (<a id="a56_276"></a>[UB 112:1.13](/en/The_Urantia_Book/112#p1_13))

 Since conception, and throughout human life, man constructs, in his mind and by a conscious and unconscious process of association of ideas, a set of reactions (one could speak of conditioning) to the environment to form what is commonly called character.
 For example, if we accustom a child from a very young age to sharing with his brother, this association of ideas will serve as a preferred response to the environment in similar situations.
 Thus the free will with which our personality is endowed will tend to respond in a recurring manner to similar situations.